core-wg/oscore/draft-ietf-core-object-security.md

 If Block-wise is supported, insert the following step before any other:

-A.  If Block-wise is present in the request then process the Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).
+A.  If Block-wise is present in the request, then process the Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).

 ## Protecting the Response {#prot-res}